Meet the nationwide demand for highly skilled nurses and improve your care.

 Higher Education, Better Outcomes

 The BSN is now recommended as the minimum for practice by both the American Association of Colleges of Nursing and the National Advisory Council on Nurse Education and Practice.
-In addition, the Institute of Medicine recommends 80 percent of nurses be BSN-educated by 2020.3

 There’s urgency around this degree for a big reason: More highly educated nurses produce better patient outcomes.
 One study found that when hospitals increase their hiring of BSN-prepared nurses by 10 percent, they see a 7 percent decrease in patient mortality.2